ironArray/Caterva2/doc/tutorials/web-client.md

 Other datasets with a dedicated display are tomographies, i.e. stacks of images stored as 3D (greyscale) or 4D (color) arrays of unsigned integers.
 Display support for other kinds of datasets may be added in the future.

 You may find a richer variety of example datasets in the demo Caterva2 subscriber at <https://demo.caterva2.net/>.

-The Web client is a work in progress, and it will be improved in future versions.